cantikapf/IR-study-companion/_chapters/041-foreign-policy-of-developed-countries/010-history-evolution-fpa.md

 title: The History And Evolution Of Foreign Policy Analysis
 slug: history-fpa
 abstract: The history and evolution of foreign policy analysis in the scope of developed countries.
+simple_summary: "Diplomacy is basically the art of talking things out instead of fighting.
+Think of diplomats as the 'peacemakers' or 'messengers' who travel to other schools (countries) to make friends, trade things, and say 'please' and 'thank you'."
 ---

 ## Definition of Development Countries